olavgm/backbase-assignment/README.md

 The initial idea was to return an array of results to _CitiesViewController_, but due to the performance optimizations required for 200,000+ items, all the cities are stored in the _items_ array, and the results to show are in the range stored in _resultsIndex_.

 The default implementation of just filtering the _items_ array was really slow, around 0.4 seconds per search.
-I modified the code to keep all the cities in the _items_ array and using _resultsIndex_ to keep the indexes of the first and last elements valid for the search.
-There was some improvement, but it was still around 0.25 seconds per search using the ```Array.index```.
+To improve the performance, I modified the code to keep all the cities in the _items_ array and using _resultsIndex_ to keep the indexes of the first and last elements valid for the search.
+There was some improvement, but it was still around 0.25 seconds per search using the ```Array.index``` method.

 ### Binary Search